 You can also face prosecution if you are supervising a learner driver and using a mobile phone.

-If you are convicted of a mobile phone offence, you face six penalty points on your licence and a fine.
+If you are convicted of a mobile phone driving offence, you face six penalty points on your licence and a fine.
 This could result in a disqualification from driving if your points add up under the totting up regulations.
 If you are a new driver, (test passed within the last two years), and receive six points, your licence would be revoked and you would have to re-take your test.

 If you’ve been accused of using a mobile phone whilst driving, our expert solicitors can help!
 Call us on 0161 834 9494 or contact us online.

 At Richard Silver, we have won acquittals for numerous drivers who have been wrongly accused of using a mobile phone whilst driving.
-Where necessary, we have obtained evidence from their phone provider to prove that they were neither on the phone nor texting at the time.
-We can even obtain a court order on your behalf to prove that no incoming phone calls or text messages were received at the time of the alleged offence.
+Where necessary, we have obtained digital evidence from their phone provider in support of their case.

 Sentences For Driving Whilst Using A Mobile Phone